 In addition to his involvement in the world of contemporary art, Han Nefkens is also a writer.
 He made his debut in 1995 with the semi-autobiographical novel Bloedverwanten (Blood Brothers), which was followed in 2005 by the collection Twee lege stoelen (Two Empty Chairs).
-In June 2008 his third book, De gevlogen vogel – notities over een herwonnen leven (This Bird has Flown: Notes on a Recovered Life), was published by Uitgeverij Atlas.
+In June 2008 his third book, De gevlogen vogel – notities over een herwonnen leven (Borrowed Time), was published by Uitgeverij Atlas.
 In that work, Nefkens writes about his recovery from encephalitis in the winter of 2001-2002.

 ‘I’m forty-eight years old and I have to learn to walk again.
 I’m not convinced it’s such a great idea, but I don’t see any alternative.
 You’ve got to walk.
 They never ask you if you feel like it.
 They never ask you what you prefer: fish or chicken or vegetarian.
 Life is no Singapore Airlines.’